Information about the club

 Mozarkite SOCIETY of LINCOLN, INC.

 President Karl Parsons called the meeting to order.
-There were 16 members and visitor Phyllis Dowdy, present.
+There were 13 members and 2 guests: Connie and Earl Bauer.

-Acting Secretary Anita Simmons read the April minutes.
-There were no additions or corrections to the minutes, so they were accepted as presented.
+Secretary Pam Radu read the July minutes.
+Since there were no additions or corrections to the minutes, they were entered into the record.